1

 The DSSU infinite universe is a stable lattice-like

-structure of unit-universes.
-Categorically a non-expanding universe.
+structure of cosmic cells.
+Categorically a nonexpanding

-maintained by the equilibrium expressed in: |gravity| = +Λ.
+maintained by the equilibrium expressed in: |contractile gravity| =

-perpetual steady state of simultaneous expansion and contraction.
+state of simultaneous medium-expansion and medium-contraction.
 In

-cell boundaries constitute a stable (almost static) Euclidean
+The cell boundaries constitute a stable (almost static) Euclidean

-structure that exists within the non-expanding universe.
+structure that exists within the nonexpanding universe.

 DSSU complies with both the Copernican principle and the

-perfect cosmological principle (time independent homogeneity and
+perfect cosmological principle (time-independent homogeneity and

-isotropy on the large scale). |
+isotropy on the large scale).

-The cell class is defined by the
+The cellular class is defined by the

-that exists.
+compartmentation of the one-and-only real Universe.
 The cellular type of universe should not be confused with

 what are popularly known as bubble universes.
 Bubble